Andala Ramudu (1973 film)

-Andala Ramudu is a 1973 Telugu-language comedy drama film, film produced by N. S. Murthy under the Chitra Kalpana banner and directed by Bapu.
+Andala Ramudu is a 1973 Telugu-language comedy drama film, produced by N. S. Murthy under the Chitra Kalpana banner and directed by Bapu.
 It stars Akkineni Nageswara Rao, Latha and music composed by K. V. Mahadevan.
 The film is based on Mullapudi Venkata Ramana's Janata Express (novel).
 The film is the debut to veteran artists Nutan Prasad and Latha.
 The film won two Nandi Awards.
 The film has given enthusiastically drawing atmosphere and spirit to the movie Godavari (2006), directed by Sekhar Kammula.